neso613/python_coding/README.md

 ctrl+r

-to edit file ,another option of vim
+to see file ,another option of cat

 less filename.txt

+to edit file, another option of vim

+nano filename

 https://tmate.io/ - better for terminal sharing